bigbass1997/NotEnoughProduction/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
+### <div align="center">This program is no longer maintained</div>
 ### Description
-NotEnoughProduction is an ongoing project to provide a versatile tool primarily to modded minecraft players.
+NotEnoughProduction is an ~~ongoing~~ project to provide a versatile tool primarily to modded minecraft players.
 The tool will be capable of viewing recipes without running Minecraft.
 But more importantly, it will be able to display as many recipes simultaneously as needed while providing features to assist in building complex production chains.

 In short, NEP is a combination of NEI, Excel, and flowcharts, wrapped up into a single independent tool.